 - Atypical and cystic forms of B. burgdorferi can persist in the body for years.

 - In Europe and Asia: B. afzelii and B. garinii

 - Rarely B. valaisiana, B. lusitaniae, B. spielmanii, and B. bavariensis infect humans.

-- In the US: Borrelia burgdorferi, an anaerobic, facultative intracellular spirochete bacteria
+- In the US: Borrelia burgdorferi, a microaerophilic spirochete bacteria

-- Ixodes pacificus (western black-legged tick) in the northeastern US
+- Ixodes pacificus (western black-legged tick) in the northwestern US

 - Ixodes ricinus (castor bean tick) in Europe

 - Typically found in forests or fields on tall brush or grass